 top of page

-Emerging Nonbinary Black Artist, Jordann “HoneyDip” Dominique has created a safe space of communication for the Black Community using art, expressed through Mixed Media paintings, sculptures, and textiles.
-As a self-taught artist, Jordann creates works of art based on moments in time where Black voices need to be heard the loudest.
-Their work addresses the Black Community’s response to trauma as the ability to mask emotions.
-With this lack of acknowledgment of emotions, it’s caused broken families, internalized anger, and left the Black Community battling anxiety and depression.
-When creating, Jordann enjoys uplifting the Black Community to break free from generational curses by encouraging the value in mental health awareness.
-Jordann puts emphasis on the normalization of having intentional conversations about gently healing Black trauma through self expression, vulnerability, and communal love.
+Hi Friends!
+My name is Jordann “HONEYDIP” Dominique, as a Non-Binary Black artist, I value creating a safe space of communication for the Black Community using art, expressed through Mixed Media sculptures, paintings, and textiles.
+I create works of art based on moments in time where Black and Queer voices need to be heard the loudest, while often putting emphasis on the normalization of having intentional conversations about gently healing Black trauma through self expression, vulnerability, and communal love.

 ARTIST STATETMENT